 - Maximise compatibility with current and future user tools.

-Assisting organisations in understanding where they might be out of compliance with these WCAG requirements, and then bridging the gap to deliver true accessibility is key to the Eye-Able® solution.
+Assisting organizations in understanding where they might be out of compliance with these WCAG requirements, and then bridging the gap to deliver true accessibility is key to the Eye-Able® solution.
 Eye-Able® provides a comprehensive Website auditing and reporting function, which breaks down each page and provides actionable advice on how to address the problem to build better accessibility to the site.

 Additionally, Eye-Able® Assist is a tool that instantly improves the accessibility of a website with 25 sliders and tools that allow a user to tailor their own experience of a website.
 This tool runs on both AWS and Microsoft Azure, and is compatible with most major browsers.